wjohnald/d3-simple-histogram/README.md

 'container' refers to the DOM element that will contain the chart.

-You *should* supply an accessor function unless the y_values in your data array are simply called 'y' (but when is that ever the case?).
+You *should* supply an accessor function unless the y-values in your data array are simply called 'y' (but when is that ever the case?).

 You may also omit the titles, but why would you do that?